Notify Council of your concerns now! Keep Having your say about your community.

-Last year a petition was tabled to Council with 832 signatures requesting that Johnson Road be retained as valuable Open Space and yet the Planning Proposal up on exhibition has documented this as a single objection.
+Last year a petition was tabled to Council with 832 signatures requesting that Johnson Road be retained as valuable Open Space.
+Unfortunately this was counted as a single objection.

-We now need the community to send individual submissions to Council and councillors so that this time they cannot say we have not let them know our views.
+We need the community to continue sending their concerns to Council and councillors so that this time they cannot say we have not let them know our views.

-Send your emails to hsc@hornsby.nsw.gov.au expressing your concerns and BCC the letter to each of the councillors and to galstonareara@gmail.com.
+Send your emails to hsc@hornsby.nsw.gov.au expressing your concerns.
+Please BCC the letter to each of the councillors and to galstonareara@gmail.com so that we can keep track of the people getting involved.

 smcclelland@hornsby.nsw.gov.au